Lendis Guide - Remote Work

 Remote Work

 The world of work is constantly changing.
-Although for a long time it only affected individual industries, the topic of remote work has been gaining in importance for years.
-Since the Corona crisis, remote work outside the office is now also present among the masses.
-In connection with flexible work, there are some challenges to be overcome.
+Although it only affected individual industries for a long time, remote work has been gaining importance for years.
+Since the Corona crisis, remote work outside the office is now also present among the general public.
+In connection with flexible work, there are some challenges to overcome.
 But it also offers numerous advantages for employees and employers.
-So will we only work remotely from now on?
+So, will we only be working remotely in the future?

 Remote work, home office, teleworking - what's the difference?

 The terms remote work, home office, telework or mobile work are often used synonymously.
-But there are important differences between the terms, which can be relevant especially from an occupational health and safety perspective.
+However, there are important differences between the terms, which can be relevant, especially from the point of view of occupational safety.

 The term telework generally refers to work outside the office.
 As a rule, it is divided into 3 sub-areas.